rust-lang/rustc-dev-guide/src/analysis/well-formed.md

 ### Free Type Aliases

-The right-hand side of Free Type Aliases[^fta] do not go through a full well-formedness check at the definition site, with the exception of shallowly[^shallow] "type checking" const generic parameters of the RHS.
+The right-hand side of Free Type Aliases[^fta] do not go through a full well-formedness check at the definition site, with the exception of "type checking" const generic arguments in the RHS.

 The following free type alias passes type checking, at time of writing: